Stochastic Neural Network Symmetrisation in Markov Categories: Examples

 \begin{example} Interestingly, we can even obtain equivariance with respect to the full general linear group $\GL(d, \R)$.
 In $\Set$, consider the inclusion homomorphism

-Symmetrising along this converts $\Orth(d)$-equivariant morphisms to $\GL(d, \R)$-equivariant ones.
+By Example \ref{ex:subgroup-inclusion-symmetrisation-procedure}, symmetrising along this converts $\Orth(d)$-equivariant morphisms to $\GL(d, \R)$-equivariant ones.
 Here a coset map $\GL(d, \R) \to \PD(d)$ is given by $A \mapsto AA^T$ from Example \ref{ex:glnr-coset-map}, and its induced coset action $\mul/\Orth(d)$ is computed as $A \cdot P = A P A^T$ by Example \ref{ex:glnr-coset-map-action}.
-A right inverse of the coset map may also obtained straightforwardly by the Cholesky decomposition.
+A section of the coset map may also be obtained straightforwardly by the Cholesky decomposition.
 We therefore only need a base case